Toledo vs. Eastern Michigan NCAA Football Odds, Plays and Insights | November 2, 2021

 Eastern Michigan Stats and Trends

-- The Eagles have been underdogs by 9 points or more one time this year and have not covered the spread once.
+- The Eagles have yet to cover the spread this year when underdogs by 9 points or more.

-- Eastern Michigan's games this season have eclipsed the over/under four times in seven opportunities (57.1%).
+- Eastern Michigan's games this year have hit the over in 57.1% of its opportunities (four times in seven games with a set point total).

-- Eastern Michigan is 2-3 against the spread and 4-2 overall in games when it scores more than 18.3 points.
+- Eastern Michigan is 2-3 against the spread and 4-2 overall when the team notches more than 18.3 points.

-- When Eastern Michigan amasses more than 326.5 yards, the team is 2-3 against the spread and 4-2 overall.
+- In games that Eastern Michigan amasses more than 326.5 yards, the team is 2-3 against the spread and 4-2 overall.

-- This season the Eagles have 10 turnovers, four fewer than the Rockets have takeaways (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.